Azure-Samples/Cognitive-Speech-TTS/CustomVoice/Sample Data/Readme.md

 ## Sample script and audios

-* The sample script and associated audios include 300 utterances that can be used directly for training.
+* The sample script and associated audios include 300 utterances that can be used as a reference for your training data format.
+You can also upload the sample data for training.
 * To learn more about training data, see [Types of training data](https://learn.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-voice-prepare-data#types-of-training-data).

 ## Voice talent verbal statement